Wednesday, 16 June 2004

 It's clear that OFAC is presuming air transport to be a "transaction" between the airline and the passenger, occuring at the time of travel, when the plain language of every airline contract of carriage, and decades of interpretation, are that the contract is between the airline and a purchaser who is not necessarily one of the passengers, and which is entered into when a ticket is purchased, up to a year before transportation services are provided.
 Providing transportation is the fulfilment of a contractual obligation, not the creation of a contract.

 Under OFAC's interpretation, a USA citizen or resident can't legally, without a license, actually require Aero Continente to provide the transportation services for which the airline has already received full payment.
 Nor can the purchaser request a refund.
-Their only legal option under USA law, as OFAC is interpreting it, is to fail to check in for their ticketed flight(s) and, as a no-show, forfeit any eligibility for refund, even if Aero Continente should later be removed from the SDN list.
+Their only legal option under USA law, as OFAC is interpreting it, is to fail to check in for their ticketed flight(s) and, as a no-show, forfeit any eligibility for refund, even if Aero Continente should later be removed from the SDN list or even if OFAC later gives permisison to seek a refund.

 So the effect of OFAC's "sanctions" is to expropriate the fares already paid by USA citizens and residents to Aero Continente, forcibly transfer the value of outstanding tickets to the "drug kingpin" as a windfall profit, and absolve the "embargoed" entity of any liability for providing the travel services for which they've been paid.

-[Update: Relying on the advice we were given by the first person we spoke to at the USA Office of Foreign Assets Control , the travel agency where I work, Airtreks.com , applied for licenses, in several batches as we assembled the necessary documentation, on behalf of itself and all its clients holding tickets issued by or for travel on Aero Continente.
+[Update: OFAC eventually granted what purported to be "licenses" for US persons holding tickets on Aero Continente to cancel their reservations and request refunds.
+But these "licenses" were approved only after all of these reservations had expired unused and the ticket purchasers had forfeited their eligibility for refunds for "no-show" passengers.
+Relying on the advice we were given by the first person we spoke to at OFAC, the travel agency where I work, Airtreks.com , applied for licenses, in several batches as we assembled the necessary documentation, on behalf of itself and all its clients holding tickets issued by or for travel on Aero Continente.
 A week after my first conversation on 16 June 2004 with "Erin" at OFAC's "Compliance Hotline, I got a call on 23 June 2004 from someone who said his name was "Lee Miller" and that he was an "Enforcement Investigations Officer" with OFAC +1-202-622-2430.
 I had contacted OFAC to try to find out how to comply with the law, but I gather that automatically made me the subject of an enforcement investigation, as though I was trying to find out how to violate the law.
 Anyway, almost a year later, Airtreks.com received a batch of identical formal responses in May and June 2005, granting our applications in part and denying them in part.
 According to the OFAC staff attorney working on our applications, who kept in touch with me throughout the process, no one had ever asked which specific actions by a travel agency or holder of tickets on an airline embargoed by OFAC would or would not be permitted, with or without a license.
 So our applications prompted a prolonged policy-making process within OFAC, and set a precedent OFAC will likely follow in future cases.
 The one major question I didn't dare even ask OFAC, and which therefore remains outstanding, is whether it is permitted, under the sanctions, for a customer, ticket holder, or travel agent to visit the Web site of Aero Continente or a similar entity.]

 [Follow-up, 7 November 2006: My comments submitted to ICANN on how this could affect which Internet domain names can be used for travel purposes prohibited in the USA.]Link | Posted by Edward on Wednesday, 16 June 2004, 11:18 (11:18 AM) | TrackBack (1)